implydata/druid-public/docs/ingestion/hadoop.md

 instance of a Druid [Overlord](../design/overlord.md).

 Please check [Hadoop-based Batch Ingestion VS Native Batch Ingestion](./hadoop-vs-native-batch.md) for differences between native batch ingestion and Hadoop-based ingestion.

-## Command Line Hadoop Indexer

-If you don't want to use a full indexing service to use Hadoop to get data into Druid, you can also use the standalone command line Hadoop indexer.
-See [here](../ingestion/command-line-hadoop-indexer.md) for more info.

 ## Task syntax